RULES & REGULATIONS FOR CHAMPIONSHIPS

 (c) If both boxers do not make the weight after weighing in within the prescribed two (2) hour period, the title or eliminatory position at stake shall be declared or remain vacant.

-The WBC reserves the right to withdraw its recognition prior to any bout if the disparity between a boxer and an over-the-weight opponent is considered too great to permit a safe contest, this consideration taken after consultation with the local commission, its medical representative, and the promoter.
+The WBC Asian Boxing Council reserves the right to withdraw its recognition prior to any bout if the disparity between a boxer and an over-the-weight opponent is considered too great to permit a safe contest, this consideration is taken after consultation with the local commission, its medical representative, and the promoter.

-1.8 The scale to be used at the official weigh-in ceremony shall be available to both contenders at least 24-hours before the weigh-in time.
+2.4 The scales to be used at the official weigh-in ceremony shall be available to both contenders at least 24-hours before the weigh-in time.